leewc/legacy/pages/site-meta.md

 I should probably note that the license for the theme is [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/) which is different from the rest of the website.
 On that note, all my additional code are released under the MIT license.

-Also, at time of writing the theme wasn't updated yet, it has since changed when I ported it over, and the original theme now uses SASS as well, so I made a branch and ported those features over as well.
-Here is [version 3](https://github.com/leewc/leewc.github.io/archive/Helios-for-Jekyll-v3-lee.tar.gz), go nuts with it!
-I'd love to hear what you end up making from it.
+Also, at time of writing the theme wasn't updated yet, it has since changed when I ported it over, and the original theme now uses SASS as well, so I made a branch and ported those features over as well. **Here is [version 3.1](https://github.com/leewc/leewc.github.io/archive/Helios-for-Jekyll-v3.1-lee.zip), go nuts with it!** I'd love to hear what you end up making from it.
 I'd recommend you go with version 3 as it's the most up to date version that doesn't have different CSS style files and even more optimized JavaScript.
 <br />

 ## Font Awesome